 A road-trip home for Thanksgiving shared by two combative men.
 One is a coarse slob and the other is a snobby prep-school kid–the son of the slob’s girlfriend –who, through a series of misadventures, forge a lasting friendship.
 (Rated PG-13)

-Opening and closing with scenes of its characters at Thanksgiving dinner tells a raft of interconnected stories, all in some way related to Mia Farrow’s Hannah and her two siblings.
+Opening and closing with scenes of its characters at Thanksgiving dinner tell a raft of interconnected stories, all in some way related to Mia Farrow’s Hannah and her two siblings.
 (Rated PG-13)

 Two bitter lifelong rivals who engage in ludicrous warfare over the affections of their new Wabasha, Minnesota neighborhood resident.
 That conflict includes an amusing Thanksgiving dinner, in which the two do their best to act like feuding immature children.
 (Rated PG-13)